skelsec/pypykatz/README.md

 Runs on all OS's which support python>=3.6

 ## Installing
 Install it via pip or by cloning it from github.
+The installer will create a pypykatz executable in the python's Script directory.
+You can run it from there, should be in your PATH.

 ### Via PIP
 ```